Prevention of dementia: Anti-diabetic drugs

-Diabetes mellitus is a risk factor for vascular dementia, and is thus the risk is lowered with anti-diabetic drugs.
+Diabetes mellitus is a risk factor for dementia, and thus the risk of dementia is lowered with anti-diabetic drugs.

-Besides, Rosiglitazone (Avandia) improves memory and thinking ability for people with mild Alzheimer's disease.
-The mechanism of the effect may be the ability of the drug to reduce insulin resistance.
+Rosiglitazone (Avandia), an antidiabetic drug, improves memory and thinking ability for people with mild Alzheimer's disease.
+The mechanism of this effect may be the ability of the drug to reduce insulin resistance.
 Thus, less insulin needs to be released to achieve its metabolic effects.
-Insulin in the bloodstream is a trigger of amyloid beta-production, so decreased insulin levels decrease the level of amyloid beta.
-This leads to less formation of amyloid plaques seen in Alzheimer's disease.
+Insulin in the bloodstream is a trigger of amyloid beta production, so decreased insulin levels decrease the level of amyloid beta.
+This leads to the formation of fewer amyloid plaques seen in Alzheimer's disease.

 Steroid hormones

-Estrogen may also help in the prevention of dementia but cannot help when dementia is already present and when cognitive function is already impaired.
-It increases cerebral blood flow and is an anti-inflammatory agent, enhancing activity at the neuronal synapses in the brain.
-It may also help to increase brain activation in regions that are affected by dementia which is mainly the hippocampus region.
-Recent evidence on the effects of estrogen do not allow for an unambiguous recommendation for estrogen supplementation and they indicate that the timing of estrogen supplementation may be important, with early postmenopausal use being preferable over its use later in life.
+Estrogen may play a role in the prevention of dementia.
+Observational positron emission tomography studies indicate that estrogen helps to preserve function in brain areas affected by dementia, but research into estrogen hormone replacement therapy (HRT) and dementia is conflicting.
+Some studies suggest that HRT may reduce the risk of dementia, while others suggest an increased dementia risk with HRT.
+This uncertainty is due in part to a variety of factors such as dose, route of administration (transdermal or oral), length of treatment, age, and time from menopause.
+Additionally, while studies may show a connection between dementia and HRT, they do not show if HRT causes dementia.